ashishtayal89/learngit/README.md

 - What is fast-forwanding?

-When we 1 or multiple commits on 1 branch and nothing on the other branch, it becomes very easy for the git to merge these branches and therefore it fastforwards the merging process.
+When we do 1 or multiple commits on 1 branch and nothing on the other branch, it becomes very easy for the git to merge these branches and therefore it fastforwards the merging process.

 - Everytime we do a commit our HEAD moves with it and always remains on the last commit until moved manualy.